barryclark/jekyll-now/_posts/2021-04-21-Networked Dystopia.md

 layout: post
 author: Sophie Goldman
 excerpt_separator: <!--more-->
-title: Networked Dystopia: Exploring Setting in Dystopian Film
+title: Networked Dystopia - Exploring Setting in Dystopian Film
 ---

 ### What is the role of setting in dystopian movies?